Skip to main content

 Today’s technology consumers are more connected than ever; through our home computers, TVs, smartphones and more, we are literally never more than a fingertip away from the Internet.
 Here is some information you need in order to purchase the right equipment for your home technology environment—without having to spend an entire day trying to communicate with a techie in one of the big-box electronic stores.

-Your first consideration should be your broadband connection from your home internet services.
+Your first consideration should be your broadband connection from an Internet Service Provider.
 This can be challenging because the types and speeds of Internet service can vary so widely within a small geographic area.
-At my own house, only DSL or satellite Internet service was available for several years, while my neighbors across the street were allowed to enjoy the benefits of fiber internet!
-Of the different types of residential Internet service available, unlimited internet generally offers the biggest bang for your buck.
+At my own house, only DSL or satellite Internet service was available for several years, while my neighbors across the street were allowed to enjoy the benefits of cable Internet!
+Of the different types of residential Internet service available, cable Internet generally offers the biggest bang for your buck.
 In most markets, DSL is the cheapest, with slower download and upload speeds than cable Internet.
-You may also want to consider switching internet providers for a faster and more reliable internet access.
-Residents can choose from local internet providers by comparing their services, you may visit sites like https://www.compareinternet.com/ca/los-angeles/ for more on this.

-Satellite Internet is available from the satellite TV companies in the more rural areas where DSL and cable Internet connections may not be available.
+Satellite Internet is available from the satellite TV companies in the more rural areas where DSL and cable Internet connections may not be available; however, it is usually more expensive and less reliable than cable or DSL.
 Some cell phone companies are making a big push to compete in this market—and they are succeeding.
 There are some areas where cellular Internet service is one of the faster, more reliable technologies available for connecting your home network to the Internet, offering the convenience of mobility.
+In general, cellular Internet service tends to be more expensive than cable or DSL, and not as fast.
 Contact any and all service providers in or near your area for more information regarding serviceability, available speeds and prices for service.
-You may visit sites like https://att-bundles.com/directv-stream/ to learn more on this.

 Once you have made a decision regarding your Internet connection from a service provider, the next consideration should be a router or a firewall.
 There is a wide variety of these devices with many different features available.
 It is helpful to understand the differences between these two options.
 In the case of SOHO technologies—that’s industry-talk for Small Office Home Office—they both route traffic between the Internet and your internally connected devices that comprise your home technology network.
 However, firewalls may offer additional features that protect your internal information, filter Internet content, and possibly allow you to create a secure connection to your office network.
-For additional data protection, look for sites like https://www.delphix.com/glossary/data-privacy.
 I cannot think of a scenario where I would recommend a router without a firewall.

 Basic routers are very inexpensive, but if you spend a bit more, you can purchase a firewall that offers a layer of protection between your information and the rest of the world.
 One often-overlooked feature available in some firewalls is content filtering.
 A few years ago, as parents we could install some software on the home PC to protect our children from Internet content; however, that is no longer enough.
 Our children have iPods, tablets and often PCs or laptops of their own.
 Content filtering by the firewall can be an effective means of managing what comes in or goes out of your home.